Noctis Lucis Caelum: Other appearances

-Noctis appears as a guest character in Itadaki Street: Dragon Quest and Final Fantasy 30th Anniversary, and as a playable character in the mobile spin-off Final Fantasy Brave Exvius and the crossover fighting game Dissidia Final Fantasy NT.
-Noctis' appearance was delayed until the launch of Final Fantasy XV.
-Noctis' original costume created by Nomura for the first trailers of Versus XIII is available as DLC.
-The Engine Blade also appears for 2B to wield in Nier Automata, while his design also appears in Final Fantasy XIV.
+Noctis appears as a guest character in Itadaki Street: Dragon Quest and Final Fantasy 30th Anniversary, was featured as ability card in the mobile game Mobius Final Fantasy among other XV characters, and as a playable character in the mobile Final Fantasy Brave Exvius titles, an obtainable playable character in Final Fantasy Record Keeper, and in the Dissidia fighting game crossovers Dissidia NT and Opera Omnia.
+For Dissidia, Noctis's appearance was delayed until after the launch of Final Fantasy XV.
+Noctis' original costume created by Nomura for the first trailers of Versus XIII is available as DLC for Dissidia NT.
+He was later featured in a limited time quest in Final Fantasy XIV with associated items, and as a character in the rhythm game spin-off Theatrhythm Final Bar Line.
+Different depictions of the character also feature in the Final Fantasy Trading Card Game.

-Outside Final Fantasy, Noctis appears as a DLC character in Bandai Namco's fighting game Tekken 7 as a friend of Lars Alexandersson.
-Lars' voice actor, Junichi Suwabe, enjoyed the interactions between both Lars and Noctis.
-Tekken producer Katsuhiro Harada commented it was his idea to include Noctis within the game, resurrecting old concepts for a series crossover dating back to the original PlayStation era.
-Harada wanted to surprise fans by including an RPG character in a fighting game; he sought permission from director Hajime Tabata to feature him in Namco's game.
-The developers wanted to emulate Noctis' techniques from Final Fantasy XV with their own hardware.
-He was created to be accessible to newcomers of the Tekken franchise.
+Outside Final Fantasy, Noctis appears as a DLC character in Bandai Namco's fighting game Tekken 7; in-game he is portrayed as a friend of Lars Alexandersson.
+Tekken series producer Katsuhiro Harada commented it was his idea to include Noctis within the game, resurrecting old concepts for a series crossover dating back to the original PlayStation era.
+Harada wanted to surprise fans by including an RPG character in a fighting game; he sought permission from Tabata to feature him in Namco's game.
+The developers wanted to emulate Noctis' techniques from Final Fantasy XV with their own hardware, and was designed to be accessible to Tekken series newcomers.
 They received a model to follow from Square Enix.
 Besides Noctis' regular costume, he wears an original hooded outfit designed by the Namco staff.
 More alternative outfits were designed by Square Enix staff.
 Noctis was featured in a collaboration with Puzzle & Dragons.
 Bkub Okawa, author of the comedy manga Pop Team Epic, parodied Noctis and Ignis as super deformed designs.
+The Engine Blade also appears for 2B to wield in Nier Automata, and he was included as a skin in Minecraft.